kuangzhou/kuangzhou.github.io/index.md

 configurations in the software should be what I want.
 Otherwise I could not work even when there are some urgent tasks.
-After installing or recovering the operating system, I will spend nearly half a day to set the configurations of the common used softwares, like the R and latex plug-ins in vim, the inverse and forward search between Winedt and sumatraPDF, the global short keys by AHK, Cygwin in windowns, the plug-ins in Google Chromes and Firefox...
+After installing or recovering the operating system, I will spend nearly half a day to set the configurations of the common used softwares, like the R and latex plug-ins in vim, the inverse and forward search between Winedt and sumatraPDF, the global short keys by AHK, Cygwin in windows, the plug-ins in Google Chromes and Firefox...

 ##主题来源##
 这个中英文的博客模板是从[谢益辉](http://yihui.name/